aiclub-igdtuw/AIMLMonth2023/Minor Project/ProjectSubmission.md

 Google Colab Link :   https://colab.research.google.com/drive/1G1M4Ape7fc6Dldz8FDxN1MZJndf4RWDo?usp=sharing

-Summary(Optional) :   A model to classify a stellar object on basis of 17 features into GALAXY, STAR OR QSO.
+Summary(Optional) :   The model used in this analysis is a classification model aimed at predicting the class labels of objects in the astronomical dataset.
+The model demonstrates a high level of accuracy, correctly classifying approximately 97.6% of the instances in the dataset.